linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 financial asset.
 Because of this ability, it is said that a financial market

-- ffers **liquidity**, an attractive feature when circumstances either force or motivate an investor to sell a financial asset.
+offers **liquidity**, an attractive feature when circumstances either force or motivate an investor to sell a financial asset.
 In the absence of liquidity, the

-- wner would be forced to hold a debt instrument until it matures and an
+owner would be forced to hold a debt instrument until it matures and an

 equity instrument until the company is either voluntarily or involuntarily